Zuehlke/security-onboarding/security/A6-Sensitive Data Exposure/lesson.md

 ## Task: Prevent Sensitive Data Exposure

 Instruct the JSON serializer to ignore the sensitive field.
-This can often be done declaratively (e.g. in the Java and .NET apps using annotations).
+This can often be done declaratively (e.g. in Java using annotations and .NET using attributes).